ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 3. Inside, you should find a folder called **Core** (it may be **CORE**).
 4. Open the **Saved** folder
 5. Open the **Maps** folder
-6. In this folder, you should one folder for each saved project in the Core Editor.
+6. In this folder, you should have one folder for each saved project in the Core Editor.

 #### Open the Project File from the Core Editor